-RECs purchased in 2016-2022 and accounted for in the reporting year are Green-e certified and specify 100% wind power.
-Green-e has stated publicly that their certified RECs meet the Quality Criteria requirementsvi.
+RECs purchased in 2016-2022 and accounted for in the reporting year for 2016 - 2023 are Green-e certified and specify 100% wind power.
+Green-e has stated publicly that their certified RECs meet the Quality Criteria requirements.
 RECs purchased for QuadReal properties before 2016 do not meet the Quality Criteria as they do not convey the direct GHG emission rate attribute associated with the unit of electricity produced, and are therefore excluded from reporting.